Current vacancies

-Interested in working on psychosis focused research that champions lived experience?
-Got experience of research methods and involvement in research?
+Are you interested in working on research focused on bipolar that champions lived experience?
+Do you have experience of research methods and facilitating involvement in research?

-The post is full time.
-We offer benefits including hybrid working, a NEST Pension scheme with 6% employer contribution, wellbeing support and mentoring scheme and an Employee Assistance Programme with Health Assured.
+We offer benefits including a competitive salary, hybrid/flexible working, a NEST Pension scheme with 6% employer contribution, wellbeing support and mentoring scheme, an individual training budget and access to an Employee Assistance Programme and healthcare cash plan with Hospital Saturday Fund.
+You can find out more about us at www.mcpin.org.

 Why work at McPin